 The following descriptions of our national parks are not intended to be exhaustive.
 In each, those characteristics are emphasized which individualize the park, distinguishing it from others.
-Any person who wishes to know more about any national park than is here available, who wishes, for instance, to know the particular traveling and living facilities in each and the expense of a visit therein, should write to the Director, National Park Service, Washington, D. C., for the rules and regulations pamphlet of the particular national park in which he is interested.
+Any person who wishes to know the particular traveling and living facilities in any national park and the expense of a visit therein, should write to the Director, National Park Service, Washington, D. C., for the information circular of the particular national park in which he is interested.
 It will be sent free.